 Your oracle deck will come with a guide by the creator who sets out a basic interpretation of each card or helpful meditations based on the card that will help you find the meanings.
 If you’ve already started to pull intuitions from the cards, then you might find helpful additional insights in the guide.
 The guide is also great if this deck is new to you or you’re completely lost on the meaning of the card you pulled.

-Using Tarot Cards and Oracle Cards Together
+How to Use Tarot and Oracle Cards Together

 While tarot card decks have a strict structure to them, oracle cards are much more free-spirited.
-Tarot cards lend themselves to very detailed readings, while oracle cards can be much more interpretive and big picture.
+Tarot cards lend themselves to very detailed readings, while an oracle cards deck can be much more interpretive and big picture.
 You might prefer one over the other, but you can also use both.
-Further, you can even use them both in the same session to make a reading even more intuitive and helpful.schedule-intuitive-reading-with-paul-now
+Further, you can even use them both in the same session to make a reading even more intuitive and helpful.

 Another way to use them in combination is to limit your oracle card reading to a single card.
 You could pull one card that would be your message for the day and then follow with a tarot card reading that could help further explain that message.

-Other users might choose to start with a tarot card reading and pull an oracle card if they message is still foggy.
-They might pull a few tarot cards and try to put together a narrative, but not fully understand exactly what they’re referring to.
+Other users might choose to start with a tarot card reading and pull an oracle card if the message is still foggy.
+They might pull a few tarot cards and try to put together a narrative but not fully understand exactly what they’re referring to.
 By pulling an oracle card, you might be able to put more context to the narrative and make better use of your reading.

 Expanding Your Mind, Heart, and Soul During Your Session